masolimano/maneage/README-hacking.md

 built by `./configure` (based on the `LOCAL.mk.in` template).

-The next non-commented set of lines define the ultimate target of the whole pipeline (`paper.pdf`).
-But to avoid mistakes, a sanity check is necessary to see if Make is being run with the same group settings as the configure script (for example when the pipeline is configured for group access using the `./for-group` script, but Make isn't).
+The next non-commented set of lines define the ultimate target of the whole project (`paper.pdf`).
+But to avoid mistakes, a sanity check is necessary to see if Make is being run with the same group settings as the configure script (for example when the project is configured for group access using the `./for-group` script, but Make isn't).
 Therefore we use a Make conditional to define the `all` target based on the group permissions being consistent between the initial configuration and the current run.